quartzsite/bardslog/content/1588-02-02-meeting-master-carlen-rowen.md

 Still, he listened when I spoke of Master Maros's eight-pointed star and the way the blade could sing.
 He nodded, begrudgingly admitting there was value in poise.
 "We'll teach each other," he said finally.
 "You show me your star; I'll show you how to cut through a boar's spine."

 We shook on it.
-In that moment I felt the weight of all my masters behind me—von Leichtnauer's discipline, Merryen's ambition, Maros's grace—and the rough humour of Rowen before me.
+In that moment I felt the weight of all my masters behind me—von Lychenar's discipline, Merryen's ambition, Maros's grace—and the rough humour of Rowen before me.
 It seemed the path would only grow stranger.